 - appointment of an auditor

-- strategic, commercial decisions
+- strategic or commercial decisions

-- increase or reduction in the number of directors
+- increasing or reducing number of directors

-- passing a board limit resolution (for public companies)
+- passing a board limit resolution (for public companies).

-Passing a special resolution when holding a meeting
+Passing a special resolution at a meeting

 Passing a special resolution without holding a meeting